qnkhuat/qnkhuat.github.io/_drafts/2020-05-02-Eletric-Car-Efficiency.md

 When an AC current is provided, the 3 wires together create a Rotating Magnetic Field(RMF) that will rotate the rotor inside it.
 We then just need to connect the rotor to the wheels to have our vehicle rolling.

-The induction motor can produce maximum torque at 0 RPM.
+By principles, the induction motor can produce maximum torque even at 0 RPM.
 There for we rarely see the use of transmission in side an EV.
-This is one of the reason why the Tesla Model S P100D can go from 0-100km/h in 2.3 seconds - on the same league with Bugatti Chiron.
+This is one of the reasons why the Tesla Model S P100D can go from 0-100km/h in 2.3 seconds - on the same league with Bugatti Chiron.

 <figure class='img-center' style="width:40%">
     <img src="/assets/img/posts/tesla_owner.jpg" />